-To examine the effects of the two aforementioned events, I will be using Google Earth Engine, which is an online GIS platform.
-Specifically, I will be creating a classification of land use types in Latvia to see whether key socio-political events can be detected.
-Using satellite data, I will first define land use types into several categories: extensive, intensive and abandoned.
-I will then create a classification for each year, allowing me to plot the overall trend in land use change.
+To examine the effects of the events, I will be using Google Earth Engine, which is an online global spatial analysis platform.
+Specifically, I will be creating a classification of land use types in Latvia over time to test whether key socio-political events can be detected.
+Using satellite data, I will first define land-use types into several categories: extensive, intensive and abandoned land.
+I will then create a classification for each year, allowing me to plot the overall trend in land-use change.
 The time frame studied will be determined after researching which satellite data would be most beneficial to the study.
-Having a yearly classification will also permit me to consider time lags and differences between the two key socio-political events.
-I will test and train the classification with training datasets and assess the accuracy through estimating error with validation data.
+I will likely be using data between 1978 to present time, as this allows for around the same time frame before and between each event to be studied.
+Having a yearly time-step classification will allow me to test time lags and differences between the two key socio-political events in 1991 and 2004.
+I will test and train the classification with training datasets (CORINE) and assess the algorithm accuracy through estimating error with validation data (LUCAS dataset).
 To detect and assess change, I will overlay each year and compute gain, loss and change on a pixel scale.
-Statistical analyses including mixed-effects models and figure production will be conducted in the programing language R.
+Statistical analyses including mixed-effects models will be conducted in the programing language R.

 References

+1. Foley, J. A. & Ramankutty, N. Estimating historical changes in global land cover: Croplands from 1700 to 1992.
+Global Biogeochemical Cycles 13, 997–1027 (1999).

+2. Lambin, E. F. et al. The causes of land-use and land-cover change: moving beyond the myths.
+Global Environmental Change 11, 261–269 (2001).

+3. Prishchepov, A. V., Radeloff, V. C., Baumann, M., Kuemmerle, T. & Müller, D. Effects of institutional changes on land use: agricultural land abandonment during the transition from state-command to market-driven economies in post-Soviet Eastern Europe.
+Environmental Research Letters 7, 024021 (2012).

-Csaki C, Jambor A (2009) The Diversity of Effects of EU Membership on Agriculture in New Member States 48.
+4. Csaki, C. & Jambor, A. The Diversity of Effects of EU Membership on Agriculture in New Member States.
+48 (2009).

-MacDonald, D., Crabtree, J., Wiesinger, G., Dax, T., Stamou, N., Fleury, P., Gutierrez Lazpita, J. and Gibon, A. (2000).
-Agricultural abandonment in mountain areas of Europe: Environmental consequences and policy response.
-Journal of Environmental Management, 59(1), pp.47-69.
+5. Macdonald, D. et al. Agricultural abandonment in mountain areas of Europe: Environmental consequences and policy response.
+Journal of Environmental Management 59, 47–69 (2000).

-Ramankutty, N. and Foley, J. (1999).
-Estimating historical changes in global land cover: Croplands from 1700 to 1992.
-Global Biogeochemical Cycles, 13(4), pp.997-1027.